Mahershala Ali as Cornell “Cottonmouth” Stokes, mob boss and nightclub owner

 Cottonmouth Stokes is a powerful, live-by-the-moment gangster who communicates this with his trendy and flashy three-piece suit that takes some cues from classic gangster style.

-- Gray wool-silk tailored Dolce & Gabbana suit:
+- Gray wool, silk, and viscose tailored Dolce & Gabbana suit:

 - Single-breasted 2-button jacket with slim peak lapels, welted breast pocket, straight flapped hip pockets, 4-button cuffs, and long double vents